QOS: A Quantum Operating System: Estimator

 Formally, for each qubit $q_i$ the readout error is $e_{r(i)}$, for each gate $g_j$ the error is $e_{g(j)}$, and the decoherence error is $e_{d(t)} = 1 - e^{-t/T2_i}$, where $t$ is the idle time of the qubit $q_i$ (no gates act on it \cite{das2021adapt}) and $T2$ is the decoherence time of $q_i$.
 The crosstalk error between gates $g_k$ and $g_l$ is $e_{ct(k,l)}$.
 Putting it all together, the final fidelity score is computed as follows: $fid=1- \prod_{i=0}^{N} e_{r(i)}e_{d(i)} \prod_{j=0}^{M} e_{g(j)} \prod_{j=0, k=0}^{M\times M}e_{ct(j,k)}$, where $N$ is the circuit's number of qubits and $M$ is the number of gates.
 Since all hardware error information is known at-priori, and quantum errors accumulate multiplicatively, this policy produces high-accuracy estimations, as we show in \S~\ref{evaluation:results:estimator}.

-\myparagraph{Regression Model Policy} As discussed in \S~\ref{sec:background:foundations}, QPU noise errors are accurately measured at each calibration cycle, and their impact on fidelity during quantum computation can be described mathematically.
-Therefore, we can train a regression model to predict the fidelity of a transpiled Qernel on a possible QPU using the QPU's calibration data and the Qernel's static properties as features \cite{quetschlich2023mqtpredictor, ravi2021adaptive}.
+\myparagraph{Regression model policy} Since the impact of noise errors on fidelity during quantum computation can be described \coloredText{numerically}, we can train a regression model to predict the fidelity of a transpiled Qernel on a possible QPU using the QPU's calibration data and the Qernel's static properties as features.
 Specifically, we use the aforementioned errors we defined in the numerical cost policy as QPU features and the static properties (\S~\ref{sec:qernel:properties}) as Qernel features.
 Even simple regression models such as linear regression achieve high prediction accuracy, up to 99\%.
-This policy is simple to use without detailed knowledge of the relationship between errors.
-However, in \projecttitle{}, we use the numerical cost policy by default for estimation to have a clear understanding and full control of the process.
+Although this policy is simple to use without detailed knowledge of the relationship between errors, in \projecttitle{}, we use the numerical cost policy by default for estimation to have a clear understanding and full control of the process.

-\subsection{Multi-programmer}
+\section{Multi-programmer}

 The size of quantum programs that run with high fidelity is small, leading to QPU underutilization (\S~\ref{sec:challenges:utilization}).
 To increase QPU utilization, \projecttitle{} \textit{multi-programs} two or more Qernels, potentially from different users, to run on the same QPU.
 We refer to this multi-programming as \textit{bundling} the Qernels together.

-However, trivially bundling Qernels together will deteriorate fidelity because qubits interfere with each other via crosstalk errors (\S~\ref{sec:background:foundations}).
-On top of that, bundled Qernels that run for unequal durations do not necessarily increase utilization since QPU \textit{effective} utilization is measured in space (number of QPU qubits allocated) and time (time qubits are performing actual computation).
+\myparagraph{Challenges} Bundling Qernels faces three distinct challenges: (1) Trivially bundling Qernels together will deteriorate fidelity because qubits interfere with each other via crosstalk errors (\S~\ref{sec:background:foundations}).
+(2) On top of that, bundled Qernels with unequal runtimes do not optimally increase utilization since \textit{effective} utilization is measured in space and time (number of QPU qubits used and duration that they are non-idle).
+(3) Qernel compilation involves several NP-hard processes \cite{siraichi2018qubit}, so we need to minimize it.

+\myparagraph{Key ideas} To tackle these challenges, we \coloredText{introduce new ideas unexplored by prior multi-programming work \cite{das2019a, liu2021qucloud}}.
+First, we define a new utilization metric, namely \textit{effective} utilization, that captures the \coloredText{temporal dimension of utilization, i.e., H/W qubit usage during computation time}.
+Next, we compute Qernel \textit{compatibility functions} that quantify how well-suited any two Qernels are to run together, \coloredText{to minimize fidelity loss and re-compilation times}.
+Last, we create \textit{buffer zones} between two bundled Qernels to minimize crosstalk \coloredText{errors}.